 In a 3-quart casserole dish, combine the corn syrup, sugar and peanuts.
 Microwave on high for 12 minutes.
 Stir in butter and vanilla, cook on high for 4 minutes.
 Stir in baking soda.

-Pour onto buttered cookie sheet; cool and break into pieces.
+Pour onto buttered cookie sheet; cool completely, and break into pieces.